landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 Constructors use `->SetupAttachment()` to build component hierarchies.

-At runtime, components are made by NewObject+RegisterComponent+AddInstanceComponent and attached with the "usual" functions that are also available in BP.
+At runtime, components are made by NewObject+RegisterComponent+AddInstanceComponent.
+SetupAttachment may be used only before calling RegisterComponent; after that, components are attached with the "usual" functions that are also available in BP.
 Engine code randomly forgets to call AddInstanceComponent, which leads to, e.g., your component existing but not being visible in the inspector.

+A BP Construction Script's C++ equivalent is the OnConstruction method, not the constructor.
+Components are made with NewObject in this case, and to match BP behavior, you'll need to set this flag manually:<br>
+`YourNewComponent->CreationMethod = EComponentCreationMethod::UserConstructionScript;`

+There's another "construction script" concept in the engine, called a simple construction script.
+This is what contains BP-added components in actor blueprints.
+A BP actor's CDO does **NOT** contain components added this way, unlike C\+\+ CreateDefaultSubobject.

 ## UClass